utopia-rise/godot-kotlin-jvm/docs/src/doc/user-guide/classes.md

 }
 ```

+Each registered classes will generate its own .gdj files.
+For more information, read [registration files](../user-guide/api-differences.md#registration-files-gdj).

 ### Naming

 Classes need to be registered with a unique name as Godot does not support namespaces (or packages in this case) for script classes.